openid/authzen/authorization-api-1_0.md

 : REQUIRED.
 The type of access that is to be performed.
 Its value is a `string` that describes the action.
 This value of this field is as described in the Actions section ({{actions}}).

 asset:
 : REQUIRED.
 The asset to which this query relates.
-It's format is as described in the Assets section ({{assets}})
+Its format is as described in the Assets section ({{assets}})

 The following is a non-normative example of an Asset Query: